chaaz/versio/README.md

 at the same time.
 You can utilize this feature by providing a `subs` property in your project configuration.
 See the [Major Subdirectories](./docs/subs.md) page for a description.

+### Changelog Management

+If you're not happy with the default changelog you can write your own liquid template instead; put it in the project itself, elsewhere in the filesystem, or serve it from a web service.
+If that's not enough flexibility, you can output a JSON document that contains all the release information, and use that in your own pipeline for custom actions.
+Additionally, you can examine the builtin templates, perform a changelog-only release, or format a release plan using a changelog.
+The [Changelog](./docs/changelog.md) page contains more details on this powerful feature.

 ### VCS Levels